 The coach journey out to the Blue Mountains had some good stops and sights on the way, too.
 After a moderately early start, it took in a flying visit to the Blue Mountains Scenic World, at Katoomba.
 This is basically an old coal mine close to a town up in the Blue Mountains, which, as it's no longer working as a mine, has been converted to a kind of mini-theme park, with the old mining track down the side of the mountain converted into a ride that claims to be the world's steepest passenger railway.
 Or an angled elevator, if you prefer, really.
 Whatever.
 The views of the mountain scenery were great, including the "Three Sisters" (a striking triple rock formation with a couple of supposed aboriginal legends, probably fake, attached), and the tree-fern forest was wonderfully subtly alien.

 Then it was back up the hill by cable-car, back on the coach, past the Hydro Majestic Hotel (which we'd seen a week or so before from the train), and down a narrow winding mountain-valley road to Jenolan.
-Which would just be a striking little Edwardian resort hidden in the mountains, until one discovers why the hotel was built there; the caves.
-And by "the caves", it turns out we mean "some of the oldest publicly-accessible caves on Earth, possibly as much as 400 million years old, with limestone formations that have clearly been developing all that time".
+Which would just be a striking little Edwardian resort hidden in the mountains, until one discovers why the hotel was built there;

 Then, just after the coach had set out back towards Sydney, the driver announced that, if we didn't mind a brief diversion, there was a place where we'd have a good chance of seeing some wild kangaroos, if we were interested?
 Funnily enough, on a coach full of tourists in Australia, this didn't need much of a vote.
 (Cry from the young female British tourists at the back: "Yay for Skippy!")
 So we pulled over to the side of the road, and the driver took us for a short walk through the woodlands to a clearing with some chalets that are rented out to holidaymakers.
 And the kangaroos didn't let us down; there was a mob of what I gather were eastern grey kangaroos, sitting or standing around casually grazing and entirely happy to be photographed.
 (I assume that this group are very used to people; apparently, the species normally avoids humans.)
 They were even happy to live up to the full stereotype; there was a mother with a fair-sized joey in her pouch, its head sticking out cutely.
 So our Aussie-experience meter ticked over another notch.